Tri-Polar

+Background

 The album debuted at number 31 on the Billboard 200 albums chart, selling around 16,500 copies.
 Tri-Polar has sold over 379,000 copies as of 2013.
 The band's first single titled "You're Going Down", was used by the WWE as the official theme song for their PPV event WWE Extreme Rules 2009, and the video game WWE SmackDown vs. Raw 2010.
 The song was also used in the 2010 live-action film adaptation of Tekken and the trailer for My Soul to Take.

 The song "War" was written for Capcom's video game Street Fighter IV and has been used in their respective advertisements for the game.
 The second single from the album, titled "Odd One", was released to rock radio on 10 November 2009.
 The third single, "Maybe", was released to rock radio on 22 June 2010.
 This is the band's most successful single to date.
 The fourth single from the album, "Riptide", was released to rock radio on 8 February 2011.

-The album's cover art is a rendering of Borromean rings.